ojitha/ojitha.github.io/_posts/2021-03-27-Understand JPMS.md

 > NOTE: Sorry about the violation of the module naming convention to simplify this example.

 ------

 * TOC
 {:toc}
 ------

+## Introduction
+The module is a set of exported and concealed packages.

+1. Java modules categorised into two:
+Standard modules started with `java`.
+These modules are part of the Java SE specification.

+2. The modules which are not part of the Java SE specification.

+The moudle `java.base` is not depends on any other modules but every module depends on `java.base` because `java.base` module reference is implicitly included in all the other pacakges.

 ## Create in IntelliJ IDEA